Permanent stress in the brain

 Understanding the stress response

 The brain is the central organ involved in perceiving and adapting to social and physical stressors via multiple interacting mediators, from the cell surface to the cytoskeleton to .In healthy ageing, selective accumulation of iron occurs in several brain regions and cell types, with iron mainly bound within ferritin and neuromelanin (panel).
 These disorders, which have been described as trauma spectrum disorders, include posttraumatic stress disorder (PTSD), .
 The hypothalamic–pituitary–adrenal (HPA) axis is an important component in the regulation of the stress response, controlling the .Your brain on stress.As an example, the major human .Stress can cause an imbalance of neural circuitry subserving cognition, decision making, anxiety and mood that can increase or decrease expression of those behaviors and behavioral states.The response to short-term stress is critical for survival.The brain is the central organ of stress and adaptation to social and physical stressors because it determines what is threatening, stores memories and regulates the .
-That can involve a whole range of creative and contemplative practices, from painting to meditation or .
 It all starts with your amygdala and stress response, commonly called fight, .
 In this context, resilience can be defined as achieving a positive outcome in the face of adversity.The National Institute of Mental Health defines stress as simply “the brain’s response to any demand.
 Embolic: This type of ischemia is typically caused by a blood clot that may have formed in the heart or an artery that then .
 A stress response is mediated by a complex interplay of nervous, endocrine, and immune mechanisms that .
 Stress can have both short- and long-term effects on the brain.However, intense and persistent stress [ 3] can trigger a variety of psychological and cognitive deficits by causing or aggravating injuries and diseases .
 As the central organ of stress and adaptation to stressors, the brain plays a pivotal role in behavioral and physiological responses that may lead to successful adaptation or to pathophysiology and mental and physical disease.Traumatic brain injury (TBI), as a serious central nervous system disease, can result in severe neurological dysfunction or even disability and death of patients.
+Findings from animal studies have been extended to patients with post .

 Traumatic stress: effects on the brain